Immigrants of Dayton

 View the report here: New Americans in Montgomery County and the City of Dayton - March 2022

-- Between 2009 and 2013, the native-born population of Dayton decreased by 8.6 percent.
-Meanwhile, the foreign-born population increased by 58.8 percent.
+- Between 2014 and 2019, the total population in the City of Dayton decreased by 0.2% while the immigrant population increased by +25.9% during the same time period.

 - Immigrants are 30 percent more likely to start their own business.